• #1 NetSpot

 • A plan of your home/office (optional).

-Step 1: Start a New Survey
+Start a New Survey

 Start a new survey

-Step 3: Start the Heat Mapping Process
+Start the Heat Mapping Process

 NetSpot heatmapper will show a trail similar to this one:

-Step 4: Analyze the Results
+Analyze the Results

 Check out the helpful tips and hints on how to run a survey for the most precise results.
 When you are all done with the mapping, you can click on any Access Point on the map to display the signal heat map for that Access Point.
 Red is the strongest signal, while blue is the weakest.

 The panel on the left side will display all Access Points your laptop could detect.
-Even if there are APs from neighboring network, it is not a concern as you can switch them off whenever needed.
+Even if there are APs from neighboring networks, it is not a concern as you can switch them off whenever needed.

-Step 5: Save Your Heat Map
+Save Your Heat Map

 Visualizations